stratoskar/Traffic_Flow_Prediction/Python_Code/Readme.txt

-Within this directory, you will find the Python code.
+Within this directory, you will find all the Python code.
 The code is structured across three distinct Jupyter Notebook files.
-It is enriched with comments, explanations, and visualization graphs where pertinent to facilitate a thorough understanding of the operations carried out in each cell.
+In each notebook th code executes specific data analysis operations.
+The code is enriched with comments, explanations, and visualization graphs (where pertinent) to facilitate a thorough understanding of the operations carried out in each cell.

+The first code file is named "Notebook1.ipynb".
+This notebook includes all the data preprocessing steps.
+To run this notebook, you should provide the "alldata.zip" from the "Data_Used" folder as input.
+After executing this notebook, the output files "times_series_SPQ.txt" and "time_series_without_SPQ.txt" are generated (they are located in the "Data_Used" folder).

+The second file is named "Notebook2.ipynb".
+In this notebook, a comparison is conducted between two datasets: "times_series_SPQ.txt" and "time_series_without_SPQ.txt", which are provided as input.

+The last file, "Notebook3.ipynb", contains all the machine learning model training and testing processes.
+Additionally, forecasts are generated using the best model with the lowest Root Mean Square Error (RMSE) score identified during the execution of this notebook. "times_series_SPQ.txt" dataset is given as input to this notebook file.